 The Hutton House Annual General Meeting is in June.
 It's an opportunity to recognize each other's accomplishments, recognize staff and volunteers, as well as review the mission and vision of the organization.
-At the AGM, the Board of Directors is elected, the auditor is appointed (they make sure that we are spending our money properly) and all other business is discussed.
+At the AGM, the board of directors is elected, the auditor is appointed (they make sure that we are spending our money properly) and all other business is discussed at this time.